Al-amin07/aron_frontend/README.md

 The Portfolio Landing Page demonstrates the ability to:
 - Build a pixel-perfect, responsive frontend using **Next.js** and **Tailwind CSS**.
-- Implement a backend with **NestJS** to manage project data and API endpoints.
+- Implement a backend with **NodeJS** to manage project data and API endpoints.
 - Provide a simple dashboard for CRUD operations on portfolio projects.

 ### Live Demo
-The application is deployed and accessible at: [Live Portfolio Link](#)
+The application is deployed and accessible at: (https://arronn.vercel.app/)

 ---